CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 # New Cohort Configuration Workflow: Condition-Based Record Cohort Scenario

-The Condition Based Cohort Scenario serves as a blueprint for generating longitudinal patient records.
-CohGenT creates a sequence of clinical events over a defined time period, allowing public health researchers to simulate disease progression and other data from EHR systems for testing scenarios.
+In the Condition Based Cohort Scenario, CohGenT creates a sequence of clinical events over a defined time period, to simulate disease progression and other data from EHR systems for testing scenarios.

 ## Summary of Steps: Condition-based Record Scenario